mensunw/Game_Outcome_Predictor/README.md

 # Game_Outcome_Predictor
-Predicts outcome of a live League of Legends (normal draft) game using data from previous matches of random players
+Predicts outcome of a live League of Legends (ranked) game using data from previous matches of random players